, March 25, 2023

 Hopefully the vitriol can die down.

-While we're hoping it won't be as toxic and as vicious, I suspect it cannot be helped, given that this is the media landscape, and this is the language of the industry, and this is the staffing -- intentionally rabid, with a predilection to capitalized cusswords.
 The vituperative attacks are weapons; in a battlefield that is 'no-holds-barred', there will be curses and wishing death upon those they have been commissioned to target.
-But whether it can be toned down, the lesson the new government seems to have learned is the point of the article -- winners shouldn't stop campaigning.
+But whether it can be toned down, the lesson the new government seems to have learned is that winners shouldn't stop campaigning.

 Related Posts